jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 The results from these instructions are generic developer systems targeting C/C++ and Qt programmers.
 You will likely want to modify them for any particular project.

 There is no X11 and no desktop installed on any of these systems.
-The embedded Qt images can be used to run GUI applications using the -qws switch.
+The embedded Qt images can be used to run GUI applications using the **-qws** switch.

 The Linux 3.6 kernel comes from the Linux mainline with some patches from Gumstix and a few of my own.

 The Yocto version is 1.5.1 (Poky 10.0.1), the [dora] branch.

 The images are **sysvinit** based not **systemd**.
-I am using the **systemd-udev v206** package instead of the stand-alone **udev v182** package because I've found it to be more reliable when it comes to loading binary firmware for the Duovero wifi/bluetooth radio.
+I am using the **systemd-udev** package instead of the stand-alone **udev** package because I've found it to be more reliable when it comes to loading binary firmware for the Duovero wifi/bluetooth radio.

 ### Ubuntu Packages